A Service for the Lord’s Day

 People: Let our thanks and praise be to God!

-Children’s Time: Ms. Kayla Hendrix
+Children’s Message, Kayla Hendrix

 Sermon:

-Offering: Monetary gifts may be placed in the offering plates as they are passed through the pews.
+Call to Offering: Monetary gifts may be placed in the offering plates as they are passed through the pews.

 *Doxology #109